Save the Date

 Join us in downtown Scranton to celebrate the day when everyone is Irish!

 Please view the Covid Protocols

-We are the second largest parade in the country*.
-Every year over 12,000 participants provide entertain for all.
+We are the second-largest parade in the country based on population*.
+Every year over 12,000 participants provide entertainment for all who attend.

 If you like to celebrate St. Patrick’s Day or simply like to celebrate, come join us in Scranton.
 Since 1962 the St. Patrick’s Parade Day Association of Lackawanna County, Pennsylvania has conducted this nationally acclaimed parade the weekend before the feast of St. Patrick.
 The “rite of spring” provides enormous stimulation for the young and young-at-heart.